-Although he quit playing racquetball at 65, Pickens maintains his passion for fitness to this day.
+Although he quit playing racquetball at 65, Pickens maintained his passion for fitness into his late 80s.
 When Time magazine asked him in June 2004 if he was a fitness fanatic, the then 76-year-old entrepreneur replied, “No, I only worked out an average of 24.4 days a month last year.”

 In 1982, Augusta National Golf Club invited Pickens to join the exclusive club.
 Pickens had many memorable moments during the 100 times he figured he played there, but none rivaled April 18, 2007, when he hit a driver up the left fairway on #11 and followed up with a 7-wood onto the green.
 Upon closer scrutiny, his longtime caddie, Larry, informed him he had eagled the first leg of Amen Corner.
 At 78.

 To add to the magic of the day, Pickens’ friend, golf legend Arnold Palmer, had played Augusta earlier that day.
 After Pickens completed the course, he ran into Palmer and asked him if he had ever eagled #11.
 He had not.
 When Palmer told his friend that he had hit “two good shots,” Pickens replied, “No, Arnold.
 I hit one good shot and one perfect shot.”
 Pickens, figuring he probably wasn’t going to top that day’s performance, gave up the game shortly after that.